Adidas cuts ties with Ye over antisemitic remarks that caused an uproar

 Adidas had been reviewing its partnership with Ye since he wore a "white lives matter" shirt at Paris Fashion Week.

-Twitter and Instagram suspended Ye after making antisemetic posts, including a post on Twitter saying, " "Go death con 3 on JEWISH PEOPLE."
+Twitter and Instagram suspended Ye after making antisemitic posts, including a post on Twitter saying, " "Go death con 3 on JEWISH PEOPLE."

 It is the latest fallout in the business world for Ye since he began unleashing his inflammatory comments.
 Balenciaga has ended its relationship with him and Hollywood talent agency Creative Artists Agency also severed ties with him.

-Production studio MRC said on Monday that it is shelving a finished documentary on Ye upon reviewing his recent antisemetic remarks,
+Production studio MRC said on Monday that it is shelving a finished documentary on Ye upon reviewing his recent antisemitic remarks,

 "We cannot support any content that amplifies his platform," company executives said in a statement.